 Although I didn’t stay here it seemed like the social hostel in that part of town.
 I met 4 of my best travel friends here and really enjoyed everybody I ran into when I visited.

 The beds looked pretty terrible at a glance, tiny square cubbies for short people and a 1-inch mat.
 But the social atmosphere and amenities make up for it.

 This is by far the best place to meet people.
 I didn’t actually stay here so I can’t comment on the sleeping situation (though the Hostelworld photos look good) but the bar and the atmosphere in the lobby are made for meeting other solo travelers.
 The place was booked for my dates but I stopped in one day to check it out their happy hour.

-It’s why I like to call an Olive Garden hostel (when you’re there, you feel like family), so if you’re not down to travel with a group for a few days you may feel left out.
+It’s what I like to call an Olive Garden hostel (when you’re there, you’re family), so if you’re not down to travel with a group for a few days you may feel left out.
 Still, everybody there is looking to make friends so it’s easy to start up a conversation.

 If you’re looking to stay here make sure you book in advance, it’s a popular spot.
 Also keep in mind they don’t do one night bookings (annoying, I know) so you’ll have to pay for at least 2 nights.

 I first discovered Khao Soi at this unassuming, outdoor family restaurant with plastic furniture and concrete floors.
 I’m not lying when I say this is my favorite dish I’ve ever had in my life.